Why women should make time for yoga

 It is the day and age of the multitalented and multifaceted women, who handle their professional and personal lives with utmost finesse.
 However, the constantly changing lifestyle and stressful environments have brought about serious health issues that are affecting them.

-Across the world, women suffer from cardiovascular diseases, breast cancer, polycystic ovarian disease (PCOD), osteoporosis and depression.
+Across the world, women suffer from cardiovascular diseases, breast cancer, polycystic ovarian disease (PCOD), osteoporosis, and depression.
 That’s not all.
-Incidences of stroke, obesity, hypertension and diabetes are also common.
+Incidences of stroke, obesity, hypertension, and diabetes are also common.

-PCOD, complicated pregnancies, and weight gain can be blamed on hormonal imbalances in the endocrine system while cardiovascular diseases and osteoporosis are caused by sedentary lifestyle and poor eating habits in women.
+PCOD, complicated pregnancies, and weight gain can be blamed on hormonal imbalances in the endocrine system while cardiovascular diseases and osteoporosis are caused by a sedentary lifestyle and poor eating habits in women.

 All this may sound alarming, but can be worked around.

-Steer clear of unhealthy eating and drinking habits, get ample physical exercise and adequate sleep.
+Steer clear of unhealthy eating and drinking habits, get ample physical exercise, and adequate sleep.
 All this along with the manna from heaven – yoga – will help women get their health problems under control.

 It’s never too late for a woman to start practicing yoga.
-Start with Surya Namaskar and practice forward bends such as Janu Shirshasana, Paschimatthanasana, Baddhkonasana and twists such as Bharadvajasana and Ardha Matsyendrasana.
+Start with Surya Namaskar and practice forward bends such as Janu Shirshasana, Paschimatthanasana, Baddhkonasana, and twists such as Bharadvajasana and Ardha Matsyendrasana.
 Also include inversions (not to be practiced during menstruation) such as Sarvangasana and Halasana and a few backward extensions such as Bhujangasana, Dhanursana, and Ustrasana.
 Don’t forget to end it all with the relaxing Shavasana.
 Practicing these asanas for 30-40 minutes a day, five days a week will show tremendous results.